๐ In this article

 Designate a Family Gift Keeper

 One trusted person maintains the master gift record.
-This role rotates annually or is permanent by consensus.
-Transparency is the goal.
+Role rotates annually or is permanent by consensus.

 Establish a Shared Family Account

-Create a family account in GiftKhata where all branches can view โ but only the keeper edits โ the master records.
+All branches can view โ but only the keeper edits โ the master GiftKhata records.

 Record All Outgoing Gifts

-Every gift given on behalf of any branch โ cash, item, voucher โ recorded with amount, who gave it, recipient, and occasion.
+Every gift given โ cash, item, voucher โ recorded with amount, who gave it, recipient, and occasion.

 Monthly or Quarterly Review

-The keeper shares a summary: gifts given this period, received, and the running family ledger balance.
-Keeps everyone informed, prevents accusations.
+Share a summary: gifts given, received, and the running ledger balance.
+Keeps everyone informed.

 Pre-agree Gift Amounts